maniotrix/offline-ai-assistant/karna-python-backend/inference/chatgpt/Readme.md

             at this point, take screenshot and capture mouse coords use ocr to see if icon has copy tooltip if yes, trigger left click to copy to clipboard

+# lets use attentation mechanism which decides which cluster to focus by vision agent and keep its attention on